mrcrpro/panaguas/README.md

 2.  **Set Up Environment Variables:**

     *   Create a new file named `.env.local` in the root of your project by copying `.env.local.example`.
-    *   Open `.env.local` and replace the placeholder values with your actual Firebase project credentials and a secure API key for ESP32 communication.
+    *   Open `.env.local` and replace the placeholder values with your actual Firebase project credentials, a secure API key for ESP32 communication, and your email service credentials.

     **Client-Side Firebase Config (from Firebase Console):**
     *   Find these in your Firebase project settings: